Akshen/baby-monitoring-camera-detector/README.md

-# Human-detection-on-web-security-baby-camera-for-monitoring
+# baby-monitoring-detector
-Basic Idea is to make use of object detection technology and detect unwanted activity, if  observed the user would be notified or alarmed about it's occurring
+Basically the idea is to detect where the baby is safe in the crib or outside, if outside, then an alarm should be buzzed!